scouten/ericscouten.dev/content/about/index.md

 title = "My Life as a Programmer"
 +++

-In which I admit that I’ve been around the block for a while …

 _This article first appeared on my site in 1997.
 I took it down when I redesigned the site sometime around 2001.
-It’s now 2018 and I’ve decided I miss it, so I dug back in the archives and added it back._
+In 2018, I decided I missed it, so I dug back in the archives and added it back.
+I've added a few updates in 2021._

-### Geek Alert

-This is a jargon-filled page.
-If you’re a programmer, enjoy!
-If not, well … you might find this page pretty disappointing.

-### The Early Years
+## The Early Years

-I first put fingers to a computer keyboard more than twenty years ago (when I could still count my age on my fingers!). **2018 update: This would now be more than forty years ago.** 😳 My dad brought home one of the first Apple II computers sold in the state of Iowa and I played Star Wars on it.
+I first put fingers to a computer keyboard more than twenty years ago (when I could still count my age on my fingers!). **2021 update: This would now be well more than forty years ago.** 😳 My dad brought home one of the first Apple II computers sold in the state of Iowa and I played Star Wars on it.
 Then I started writing my own games, and discovered that the challenge of writing